Take These 12 Country Roads In Florida For An Unforgettable Scenic Drive

 2. Keys Highway

-This is one of Florida’s most famous scenic drives, with over 100 miles of road stretching out across the Florida Keys.
-With gorgeous views surrounded by water, with glimpses of dolphins and manatees and the old Railway bridge, take this scenic drive to some truly idyllic places.
+This is one of the most beautiful places to drive in Florida, with over 100 miles of road stretching out across the Florida Keys.
+With gorgeous views surrounded by water and glimpses of dolphins and manatees and the old Railway bridge, take this scenic drive to some truly idyllic places.
+Check out this jaw-dropping drone footage from above the highway!

 3. Florida Black Bear Scenic Byway